Chaudhry Mehmood Bashir

 He served as Federal Minister for Law and Justice, in Abbasi cabinet from January 2018 to May 2018.

 His parents, Bashir Ahmed Virk and Amna Bibi, gave refuge to the family of Capt (retd.)
 Ajit Singh Butalia at Lahore in 1947.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-77 (Gujranwala-IV) in 1997 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-77 (Gujranwala-IV) in the 1997 Pakistani general election.
 He received 64,729 votes and defeated Muhammad Aslam Lone, a candidate of Pakistan Peoples Party (PPP).